ubccpsc/classy/docs/developer/config.md

 # Bootstrapping Classy for Development

-To configure and deploy a Classy instance, a number of steps need to be followed:
+To configure and deploy a Classy instance for development, a number of steps need to be followed:

 ## Classy setup

 You will need to ensure the required environment variables, which you can see in `packages/common/Config.ts`, are set.
 This can be done by copying `.env.sample` to `.env` in the root of the project and modifying as needed.
 It is ***CRUCIAL*** that your `.env` file is never committed to version control.
 The sample configuration file includes a lot of documentation inline so [take a look](https://github.com/ubccpsc/classy/blob/master/.env.sample).

 ## GitHub setup

 Classy manages administrators using GitHub teams.
 The GitHub organization the course uses should have two teams: `staff` and `admin`.
 GitHub users on the `staff` and `admin` teams will have access to the Classy admin portal, although users on the `admin` team will have greater privileges (e.g., the ability to configure the course).
 The bot user (often autobot) should be added to the admin team.

 ## Deploying Classy

 The project requires an ssl certificate.
 You can specify its location with environment variables `SSL_CERT_PATH` and `SSL_KEY_PATH`.